 8. Fred Flintstone (The Flintstones Cartoon)

-One of the most loveable cartoon orange characters with black hair, Fred lives at his house in Bedrock, at 345 Cave Stone Road with his wife Wilma and his daughter Pebbles.
+One of the most loveable character with black hair, Fred lives at his house in Bedrock, at 345 Cave Stone Road with his wife Wilma and his daughter Pebbles.
 Fred is childish, Impulsive, and extremely accident-prone.
-However, somehow at the same time, he is really a selfless and kind-hearted person.
+However, somehow at the same time, he is a selfless and kind-hearted person.
 Fred’s “Yabba-Dabba-Doo!” is one of the most iconic catchphrases in fiction history.

 9. Dick Grayson (DC Comics)